fb-pixel-img

 Storage tips for spring produce

 Many of spring’s delicious offerings—leeks, arugula, strawberries—are more delicate than their cold-weather counterparts.
-Moisture and microbes are the real baddies, but a good amount of items in the season’s vibrant crop also ripen quickly when ethylene gas is around.
+Moisture and microbes are harmful, but many seasonal fruits ripen quickly when exposed to ethylene gas.
 Asparagus, artichokes, peas, and soft leafy greens need to maintain their own quarters to maximize freshness.

 how to store spring produce chart